CadAdminResouces/tesseractTrainingSurveyPlans/README.md

 | jess_border, jess_border 2	|	Images have a border of 3 and an additional white_border of 10	|
 | jess_whiteborder, jess_whiteborder2, jess_whiteborder3	|	Images have a border of 0 and a white_border of 10	|

-#The Validation Sets I created are listed below:
+#The validation sets we created are listed below:
 | Validation Set	|	Borders used in validation set	|
 |-------------------------|---------------------|
 | ValidationSet	|	No borders	|